zcmckenna/caliper/README.md

 ## Decription
 Caliper helps you manage all your automotive maintenance dates, prices, decriptions, and mileage.
-- Keep track of all your vehicles and manage maintenance sperately
+- Keep track of all your vehicles and manage maintenance records
-- Output history to a .csv file for easy viewing
+- Output history to a maint-records file for easy viewing
-- Sort maintenance by tags for easier viewing

 ## Usage
 ### Linux: